This past summer I learned what my role as a U.S. citizen is.

 As a first-generation American, I have always had an unfamiliarity with how to be American.
 The United States of America is a melting pot of people, so there is not one definition of what an American looks like.
 However, I think there is one underlying responsibility that every American should undertake: participation in our democracy.

 As a chemical engineering student, I felt very out of place and constantly curious to understand what the role of hearings and committees are and who was talking, or why I should care.
-To be frank, I entered the summer with the Schoolhouse Rock “I’m Just a Bill” episode as the foundation of my knowledge regarding the legislative process, which, all jokes aside, is still a great introduction to how our representatives create laws There were definitely times in which I felt out of place and countless times I got lost.
+To be frank, I entered the summer with the Schoolhouse Rock “I’m Just a Bill” episode as the foundation of my knowledge regarding the legislative process, which, all jokes aside, is still a great introduction to how our representatives create laws.
+There were definitely times in which I felt out of place and countless times I got lost.
 Yet, I learned so much.

-I learned that there is so much need for there to be diversity in the people working to run the country everyday.
+I learned that there is so much need for there to be diversity amongst the people working to run the country everyday.
 I am not just talking about race or ethnic diversity, but also diversity of thought, people who think differently and are experts in different fields.

 There was an event at the Capitol held by the Department of Energy that proves this point.
 On the topic of nuclear fusion, an audience member, introducing himself as the Science and Technology Legislative Aide, asked if there was risk of a nuclear meltdown.
 For context, nuclear fusion can’t cause a meltdown because it is different from fission, which is the one responsible for meltdowns such as Chernobyl.
 In other words, the person responsible for providing guidelines and legislative recommendations for nuclear fusion that could become laws didn’t know what they were talking about.
 The fact that a person who is not familiar with a technology is able to provide legislative recommendations on how to regulate the technology is terrifying.